openaq/ambassadors.openaq.org/src/content/miniCards/card-3.md

 image: "@assets/images/svgs/community.svg"
 ---

 .
-Graduates from across more than 20 developing nations learn and grow together during their time in the program and as alumni.
+Graduates from across more than 20 low- and middle-income nations learn and grow together during their time in the program and as alumni.